 A total of 90 test pits were excavated during the course of the test excavation, with 74 original test pits proposed and an additional 16 test pits excavated to further investigate the PAD.
 Variations between exposed soil profiles across the study area were minimal and all exposed soil profiles were generally representative of the Luddenham (Iu) soil.
 Profile depths of excavated test pits on this site ranged from 100 to 700 millimetres but the average depth was approximately 300 millimetres.
-Full descriptions of test pits by spit are included in the Archaeological Report (Appendix H).
+Full descriptions of test pits by spit are included in Appendix I.